Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/00-index/page-01.md

 </div>

-Now that you're becoming familiar with directories and files, we can start digging into HTML with the goal of creating and publishing live webpages!
-Let's start with looking at how we _experience_ these sites via browsers, an often overlooked software that we use everyday.
+Now that you're becoming familiar with directories and files, we can start digging into HTML to create and publish live webpages!
+Let's start by looking at how we _experience_ these sites via browsers and often overlooked software that we use every day.

 By the end of this Topic, we hope you:
 <ul class="pros-and-cons">